gdsc-ghrietn/git-github/README.md

 - Downloading git: https://git-scm.com/downloads
 - Installing git (guide): https://phoenixnap.com/kb/how-to-install-git-windows

-  Note: In that guide, Ignore `How to Launch Git in Windows` and later.
+  Note: In that guide, ignore `How to Launch Git in Windows` and later.
+- Make sure `git -v` command works in your terminal.
+If it doesn't, there might be some problem with the installation or in setting up the path.
+Try reinstalling git and make sure to follow the guide properly.

 ---
 ## Basic terminal commands for navigation